PatWalters/rws_ts_benchmark/README.md

 ### Analysis

-After running benchmarks, the results can be analyzed with the notebook
+After running benchmarks, the results can be analyzed with the notebook `evaluate_rws_ts.ipynb`